okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/set-up-self-service-registration/configure-self-service-registration-policy/index.md

 6. Click **Save**.

-7. (Optional) If you added more fields from the existing attribute list to the registration form during step 4, and you want your users to be able to modify those fields after registration on their **Settings** page, do the following:
+7. (Optional) If you added more fields (existing Okta user profile attributes) from the attribute list to the registration form during step 4, and you want your users to be able to modify those fields after registration on their **Settings** page, do the following:

     * Go to **Directory** and then **Profile Editor**.
     * Click **Profile** for the **Okta User (default)** profile.
-    * Find the new attribute, and then click its information icon.
+    * Find the attribute that you added, and then click its information icon.
     * Change the **User permission** drop-down box to **Read - Write**.
     * Click **Save Attribute**.